 Another Aussie racing is Ellie Salthouse, who has been in a long block of training ahead of flying in from Australia for the international season.
 Like Gentle, Salthouse is also in and around the auto-qualification position for Team Internationals for the second edition of the Collins Cup.
 This will be the first of a several races to try and secure her return to the x-bionic sphere.

-Joining Emma for the Brits will be Ruth Astle (fifth at the IRONMAN World Championship), Lydia Dant (IRONMAN Lanzarote winner), India Lee (recent pacer for Kat Matthews at Sub8) and Charlotte Sainter, who was fifth recently at IRONMAN Hamburg at the European Championship over the full distance.
+Joining Emma for the Brits will be Ruth Astle (fifth at the IRONMAN World Championship), Lydia Dant (IRONMAN Lanzarote winner), India Lee (recent pacer for Kat Matthews at Sub8) and Chantal Sainter, who was fifth recently at IRONMAN Hamburg at the European Championship over the full distance.

 While Norway has been forcing its name across triathlon for the past 18 months via the exploits of Blummenfelt and Iden, athletes from the host country of Denmark have hardly been underperforming.

 Leading the way in the PTO Rankings (currently #5) and the top ranked athletes this weekend is Daniel Bækkegård.
 Third at the IRONMAN 70.3 World Championship last year, Daniel returned to St George in May to take seventh place at the IRONMAN World Championship.

 Daniel will be supported by training partner, Miki Taagholt, who finished just one place behind him at the 70.3 World Champs last year.